potatochip/potatochip.github.io/_posts/blog/2015-9-1-Ashley-Madison-Kinks.md

 comments: true
 ---

 I created an interactive visualization of user kinks across different states.
-Notably hilarious when you discover where all the users saying, 'I Like to Cross Dress' are.
+'FP' stands for Navy and is always hilarious.
 Mouse over the bars in the bar chart for the state's names.

 [Click here to view the full interactive map](http://bl.ocks.org/potatochip/raw/756ef5fcc9febfb4fd66/)